pszemraj/DailyDialogue-Parser/README.md

 ### Dialogue Script: Adding Speaker Pseudo-Labels

-An additional added feature is the ability to add speaker "labels" or "identifying tokens" to the dialogue.
-This allows for the identification of the speaker of each line of dialogue, which is important to have for text generation to extract the response of a given speaker relative to some prompt (_as opposed to a continuation of the prompt, etc._).
+An added feature is the ability to add speaker "labels" or "identifying tokens" to the dialogue.
+This allows for the identification of the speaker of each line of dialogue, which is important for text generation to extract the response of a given speaker relative to some prompt (_as opposed to a continuation of the prompt, etc._).

 Adding speakers to the output dialogue file is done via the `--make-script` flag (`-s`).
 Argument switches are detailed in the below table.